.avif)

 Market research involves user and market surveys, as well as competitor analysis (cost depends on the depth of research).
 Prototyping and wireframing produce initial app mockups to test user experience before development.
 Product design encompasses the creation of MVPs' UI/UX visuals and interactive design; more complex design requirements drive the higher end of the range.

 The development phase is where the core product is designed, built, and thoroughly tested.
-This is often the largest budget component, covering front-end and back-end implementation, database setup, integration of any third-party services (e.g., payment APIs), and thorough quality assurance testing.
+This is often the largest budget component, covering front-end and back-end implementation, database setup, integration of any third-party services (e.g., payment custom-software-development), and thorough quality assurance testing.
 Typical cost and time ranges for each component are summarized below:

 Note: These estimates assume a typical project scope and a competent development team; actual figures can fluctuate based on the MVP’s complexity, specific feature requirements and project period.